firstbatchxyz/dria-blog/docs/factory/text_matching.md

 ---
 categories:
-- Applied AI
+- Workflows
-description: Explore the TextMatching task for generating JSON examples for text matching in NLP, using the GEMMA2_9B_FP16 model.
+description: Discover how to use the TextMatching task to generate JSON objects for various text matching applications in different languages.
 tags:
 - Text Matching
+- JSON Generation
 - Natural Language Processing
-- JSON Generation
+- Sentiment Analysis
 - GEMMA2 Model
-- AI Tasks
 ---

 # TextMatching